winningproduct/learn-portal/content/4-plan/08-product-theme-integration.md

 ---
-templateKey: "model-post"
-indexingField: 6-Plan
 title: "Product Theme Integration"
-metaTitle: ""
-metaDescription: ""
-subtitle: "Thinking in Themes"
-date: 2019-07-25T15:04:10.000Z
-featuredpost: true
-featuredimage: "/img/product-theme.jpg"
+metaTitle: "Product Theme Integration | WP"
-description: "Themes are groupings of similar features, epics or initiatives.
+metaDescription: "Themes are groupings of similar features, epics or initiatives.
 Ideally, themes describe customer value – what customers are going to be receiving or the job that you’ll help them accomplish.
 For example, “improve shopping cart experience” is an example of a customer-focused theme, and into this theme you would group the initiatives that support it."

 metaTags:
   - Plan
   - Product Theme Integration
-  - Winning Product Canvas
+  - Winning Product
 ---